openstreetmap/owg-website/2025/02/15/post-mortem.md

    - **Description:** A document should be created to outline named groups and their responsibilities in communicating outages.
 The document should list the recommended communication channels.
 The Operations Team will delegate the communication and to allow them to focus on remediating the outage.

 7. **Investigate possible to change OpenStreetMap.org Authentication when Database is Read-Only**
-   - **Description:** The OpenStreetMap.org "rails-port" maintainers should investigate if it is possible and practical to de-couple the OAuth authentication to allow the authentication to continue to function for third parties during times when the site is disrupted.
+   - **Description:** The OpenStreetMap.org "rails-port" maintainers should investigate if it is possible and practical to de-couple the OAuth service to allow authentication to continue to function for third parties during times when the site is disrupted.

 ---